TeachBooks/mirror_mude_book/book/programming/programs/git/cli/overview.md

 **What is GitHub?**

 GitHub is a competitor company to GitLab.
 It provides very similar services, but they are often called different names, or have slightly different features.
-Although we will not be using it directly, GitHub provides a free software that is very useful: GitHub Desktop!
+Although we will not be using it directly, GitHub provides a free software that is very useful: **GitHub Desktop**!
 We will use this manage our git repositories on our computers, even though they are stored on Git**Lab**.

 ## Main concepts and terminology